Spontaneity, come back!! I miss you!

 Without a beat, he gave me his cheekiest grin and then walloped me with foam.
 For the first few minutes, I pretended to enjoy this imminent chaos while saying, “Not on the floor.
 Mummy will have to clean it!”

 Suddenly, I was overcome with a ‘to hell with it’ moment.
 Not only did I catch the boy by surprise with a face full of foam, I called Daddy over and shoved a handful down his low-riding jeans.
 What the hell had gotten into me!?
 Foam everywhere!!
 Hubby called our daughter into the bathroom and surprised her with a hoody full.
 Preteen screams filled the house.
 Her long blond hair caked.
 Her hoody caked.
 The hallway caked, the bathroom caked!
 My boy howling with laughter.
 What would the neighbours think?
 I don’t care!!
 Where’s the container?
 I need more ammo!

 Two minutes of mayhem!!
 Only two, but boy, how we all laughed.
 My heart was pounding with excitement.
 The sounds of all my family members squealing until there wasn’t a squirt of foam left.
 Yip, this is what I have been missing – spontaneity.
 Unplanned, immediate fun.
 It doesn’t matter in what shape it comes (and with the mess I still had to clean up) I needed to see my family laugh like this.
 I needed to laugh like this.

 As I was wiping up the evidence, the penny dropped.
-Must encourage more ‘to hell with it’ moments, because every time I say no, too messy, I might be missing on a nugget of sunshine in these mundane times.
+Must encourage more ‘to hell with it’ moments, because every time I say 'no, too messy', I might be missing out on a nugget of sunshine in these mundane times.